openstax/napkin-notes/kevin/personalized_exercise_behavior_hw.md

 The PEs are drawn from an exercise pool created from the current HW's LOs.

+## Kevin's Comments

+We need to consider that allowing students to "game" the PEs opens up the possibility that we won't gather *any* meaningful personalization data - just imagine if *every* student games the PE selection by sandbagging their preliminary answers to the CEs.
+Is this an acceptable risk from business/product/research POVs?
+For Alpha?
+For the fall?

 ## Drew/Lakshmi Notes

 The big issue with this: